nijakow/42-lectures/C_Programming/01_Patterns.md

 Arrays are initialized using the [Array Initialization Pattern](#array-initialization).

 #### Array Initialization
 There are multiple ways to initialize arrays.
-The generalized form to initialize an array of type `int array[10]` is by using a [BZero Pattern](#bzero-pattern).
+The generalized form to initialize an array of an atomic type (e.g. `char`, `short`, `int`, `long`, ...) is by using a [BZero Pattern](#bzero-pattern).

 #### BZero Pattern
-In order to initialize a region of memory (as specified by its address and size), we use the _BZero Pattern_.
+In order to initialize a region of memory (as specified by its address and size) with zeroes, we use the _BZero Pattern_.
 This pattern is closely related to the standard library functions `bzero` and `memset`.

 Initializing an array with the declaration `int array[n];` using the _BZero Pattern_ looks like this: